 This is the story of power and destruction wrought over all the world in the willful, negligent and unconscious devastation upon the most vulnerable and the call to transform, through my music, the inscrutable events.
 A psychological and spiritual rendering as much as a musical one, Aberfan is an excavation into my own soul.

 Elegy for the death of a generation of children in Aberfan, Wales.
-At the crossroads of contemporary world music, experimental media and the reverberating power of trauma.
+At the crossroads of contemporary world music, experimental media and environmental crisis.

 On October 21, 1966, in the small mining village of Aberfan, a man-made mountain of coal waste collapsed on a primary school and nearby houses, killing 116 children and 28 adults.